ThalesGroup/pybiscus/docs/how-to.md

     - the second one contains the LightningModule based on the classical nn.module.
 * if needed, add another directory `ml/models/my-model/all-things-needed/` which would contain all things necessary for your model to work properly: specific losses and metrics, dedicated torch modules, and so on.
 * update the file `ml/registry.py`:
-    - import your LightningModule;
+    - import your LightningModule and its config;
-    - update `model_registry` by adding a new key linking to your LightingModule.
+    - update `model_registry` and `ModelConfig` by adding a new key linking to your LightingModule.

 ## How to add datasets in Pybiscus